Background

 Requirements

-Under the Act, firms are required to conduct the following in order to exercise due diligence:
+Under the Act, firms are required to conduct the following to exercise due diligence:

-• Investigate their supply chains to identify any suspicion of child labour
+- Investigate their supply chains to identify any suspicion of child labor

-• Draft and implement a plan of action to terminate child labour if identified from investigation
+- Draft and implement a plan of action to terminate child labor if identified from the investigation

-• Create an action plan to avoid the use of child labour
+- Create an action plan to avoid the use of child labor

-• Submit a declaration to the yet-to-be-determined regulatory body, affirming that they have exercised an appropriate level of supply chain due diligence in order to prevent child labour
+- Submit a declaration to the yet-to-be-determined regulatory body, affirming that they have exercised an appropriate level of supply chain due diligence to prevent child labor.

-Companies will have six months from the Law's effective date to submit the required documentation demonstrating compliance with the statute.
+Companies will have six months from the aw's effective date to submit the required documentation demonstrating compliance with the statute.

 Consequences

-Non-compliance with the Act will be overseen through complaints with offending companies by victims, consumers and other stakeholders.
-That is, no active investigations will be conducted by the regulator.
-If sufficient evidence is presented, the regulator can determine that a violation of the law has been made by the company and provide a legally binding course of action.
-Therefore, it is one of the first criminal enforcement tools in the field of business and human rights.
+Non-compliance with the Act will be overseen through complaints against offending companies registered by victims, consumers and other stakeholders.
+In other words, no active investigations will be conducted by the regulator until sufficient evidence is presented.
+The regulator only begins an investigation once evidence is presented to make a determination if a violation of the law has been made by the company, and provide a legally binding course of action.
+It is one of the first criminal enforcement tools in the field of business and human rights.

 There are significant administrative fines and criminal penalties for non-compliance:

-• Penalties increase exponentially for companies found to have inadequate due diligence or lack of an appropriate plan of action to detect and prevent the use of child labour
+- Penalties increase exponentially for companies found to have inadequate due diligence or lack of an appropriate plan of action to detect and prevent the use of child labor.

 Risk Mitigation